storybrain/langchain-gpt-review-analysis/Readme.md

 1. **Notebooks**:

-   - `langchain-gpt-review-analysis.ipynb`: This notebook showcases how to scrape product reviews from Amazon and process them using GPT-3.
+   - `langchain-gpt-review-analysis.ipynb`: This notebook showcases how to scrape product reviews from Amazon and process them using GPT.
-   - `product-specs-extraction.ipynb`: This notebook demonstrates extracting product specifications from a MacBook Pro M2 Max review.
+   - `product-specs-extraction.ipynb`: This notebook demonstrates extracting product specifications from description.

 2. **Code Folder**:
    - Contains example `.py` scripts illustrating various functionalities.